andrewzhurov/grid-wallet-poc/README.md

 Some tech details:
-State is mostly kept in app.state/*topic-path->tip-taped atom.
+State is mostly kept in `app.state/*topic-path->tip-taped` atom.
-Which stores the last event for each topic-path.
+Which stores the last event for each `topic-path`.
 (as device may be in the same `topic` under different identities, we need to track `topic-path`->`tip`, not `topic`->`tip`) `taped` means `tip` comes with metadata of novel, subjectively ordered, received events.
 Handy for maintainance of subjective views, such as feeds of messages.

-Most of other things are derived out of *topic-path->tip-taped.
+Most of other things are derived out of `*topic-path->tip-taped`.

 ## Running the Application